Age of Consent (Vic)

-Consent is defined as free agreement (Crimes Act, Section 36).
+Consent is defined as free agreement (Victorian Crimes Act 1958, Section 36).

 Any sexual activity without consent is an offence regardless of the age of the participants.
 Offences relating to sexual activity without consent in Victoria include rape and indecent assault.

-The Crimes Act states that a person is taken not to have consented to sex if:
+The Victorian Crimes Act 1958 states that a person is taken not to have consented to sex if: